How to Keep Candidates Engaged Through the Hiring Process?

 When should they expect the next update from you?

-Ensuring that every message you send answers these three questions reduces the amount that candidates need to follow up with you to get key information, making the recruitment process smoother for you and your job candidates.
+Ensuring that every message you send answers these three questions reduces the amount that candidates need to follow up with you to get key information, making the hiring process smoother for you and your job candidates.

 This can all be done manually, or you can utilize email software to handle the burden automatically.